Identity System & User Profiles

 }

-• idTag: The Identity Tag associated with the profile.
+• idTag: The identity tag (DNS-based identifier) of the profile.

-• type: Either empty for a personal profile or contains “community” for community profiles.
+• type: "person" for personal profiles or "community" for communities.

-• profilePic: The identifier for the profile picture, which can be retrieved via the storage API.
+• profilePic: File ID of the profile picture, retrievable via the storage API.

 Profile Picture Retrieval